Flower staging at Aalsmeer FloraHolland in Amsterdam

 Each auction begins with the auctioneer setting a high price on the ‘clock.’
 Next, the price is rapidly lowered by increments as indicated by a moving red dot on the circle.
 The first buyer to press the button and stop the clock is the highest bidder.
 Generally, the whole process takes around five seconds.

 Flowers ready for auction

 Adrienne Lansbergen, spokeswoman for Bloemenveiling Aalsmeeran, describes the process this way:

 “It is really stressful.
 If you wait too long, as the flowers are passing by, they may be bought by your competitor.
 If you push the button too quickly, you may pay too high a price.”

-Clearly speed is the king of the auction.
+Clearly, speed is the king of the auction.

 Flowers heading to the distribution hall at Aalsmeer

 FloraHolland estimates that around Valentines Day, they trade over 300 million flowers.
 Of these, roses, tulips and chrysanthemums are the three top selling blooms.
 Nowadays, most of the roses come from Kenya.
-Such a long race to get here — something to think about when placing your Valentine’s Day blooms in the vase this year.
+Such a long race to get here — something to think about when arranging your Valentine’s Day blooms in the vase this year.